prestonhansen/zinc/README.md

 UPDATE 07/07/15: simply run zinc.py, a rat macro, and ChromaPoller.py in your chroma environment and magic will happen.

 UPDATE 09/02/15: as of right now none of the directories are implemented in a clean way.
 Once the proto file has been built, the cython library files must be built by running setup.py (currently configured for nudot, will need modification for a different setup), and ChromaPoller should be run from the directory that the chroma environment is in.
+Other info: Port selection (as of now): Zinc binds to 5554, 5555, and 5556.
+5554: Queuer interfaces with RAT.
+5555: Queuer Interfaces with the Server layer of zinc.
+5556: Server Interfaces with Chroma.